Vincent-Vais/coding_challenge/readme.md

 ## For unit testing: bash test.sh

-## In api folder you can find the code that allows client to interact with our server.
+## In api folder you can find the code that allows client to interact with the service.

 ## In service folder you can find the code that is responsible for receiving request from an api and responding with data when appopriate.